-Project location: Delhi Implementing Utility: Tata Power Delhi Distribution Limited Technology Partners: Honeywell, IBM & Landis+Gyr.
+Project location: Delhi

+Implementing Utility: Tata Power Delhi Distribution Limited

+Technology Partners: Honeywell, IBM & Landis+Gyr.

-The goal of the TPDDL pilot program was to establish technology effectiveness of Automated Demand Response.
-The project aimed to empower consumers to analyze their consumption patterns closely and optimize their energy consumption through a dedicated customer portal.
+The goal of the TPDDL pilot program was to establish technology effectiveness to empower consumers to analyze their consumption patterns closely and optimize their energy consumption through a dedicated customer portal.
 Tata power Delhi Distribution Limited (TPDDL), one of the four electricity utilities in the state of Delhi.
 Honeywell, IBM and Landis+Gyr, a third party MDMS (Meter Data management System) vendor, were the technology partners for the project.
 The program lasted over a period of six months (May to October 2014) and witnessed participation from a total of 173 commercial and industrial customers.